 We also accept the IELTS, but the University is not set up to receive the scores electronically.
 A score of 7.0 or better is expected.
 Include a copy of your official scores as an upload in your application.
 Please do not send hard-copies to the department.

+The personal statement prompt just given is standardized across the Graduate Division of Arts & Sciences.
+Here is some additional guidance from our specific graduate program.
 Your personal statement is an important part of your application.
 The admissions committee looks not only at the general background and qualifications of the applicants, but also at the fit between your specific goals and interests, and the kind of research conducted by the members of the graduate group.
 A length of two or three pages is usually appropriate.

 The most successful statement will demonstrate that you understand the kinds of work conducted by members of the faculty with interests related to yours, and why Penn is a particularly appropriate place for you to study.
 You should be clear about your goals; it is acceptable to have wide interests or not to be entirely focused yet, but you should show that you understand what it means to pursue advanced study in the areas of interest that you identify.
 Personal anecdotes about how you became interested in linguistics, or childhood experiences with language, do not generally contribute to the effectiveness of the statement.

 The personal statement is the place to describe your past training in linguistics or in related areas.
 We welcome applications from those with limited formal training in the field, but in such cases it is especially important to demonstrate your understanding of what graduate work in linguistics will entail, and to emphasize aspects of your educational background that will contribute to your success.
-We do not normally expect a resume or CV, but if your work or educational history is complicated, you might wish to include one.
+We do not normally expect a resume or CV, but if your work or educational history is complex or multifaceted, you might wish to include one.

 When you are asked to specify your area of concentration, please choose from among these categories: syntax, morphology, semantics, pragmatics, phonology, phonetics, sociolinguistics, psycholinguistics, historical linguistics, evolution.
 If you are interested in computational linguistics, you can specify that in your personal statement, but here you should indicate the field in which you would apply computational analysis.